Swansea Stained Glass Archive | Archif Gwydr Lliw Abertawe

 The stained glass course developed in the 1950s and 60s under the guidance of the artist Howard Martin, and some significant artists in the medium were trained in Swansea.
 One of these students, Tim Lewis, transformed the course into one that attracted artists from across the country and overseas.
 The innovative programme of master-classes in the 1970s and 80s brought some of the leading German artists, including Ludwig Schaffrath and Johannes Schreiter, to Swansea, and many innovative stained glass artists of the late twentieth and early twenty-first century were trained there.

-This internationally important archive comprises drawings, designs, cartoons and stained glass panels made by students, staff and visiting artists since the 1950s, as well as some early gifts to the college from distinguished stained glass artists in the first half of the twentieth century.
+This internationally important archive comprises drawings, designs, cartoons and stained glass panels made by students, staff and visiting artists since the 1950s, as well as a small number of designs by distinguished stained glass artists from the first half of the twentieth century.

-Relatively few panels can be easily dated or attributed, and additional information from former staff and students about work on this site would be gratefully received.
+Relatively few panels in the collection at Swansea School of Art can be easily dated or attributed, and additional information from former staff and students about work on this site would be gratefully received.
 We welcome comments, corrections and any further details, which can be submitted on the pages of the individual artworks.

 Martin Crampin